KATE HORDERN LITERARY AGENCY LTD

 4.2.1. if we represent you: to enable receipt, review, promotion, licensing and management of your literary work(s) including sharing your information with UK and foreign publishers, our co-agents (including the Buckman Agency in the UK, Synopsis in Russia and Big Apple Agency in China & Taiwain), literary scouts and our TV & film co-agents Valerie Hoskins Associates in the UK, for the purpose of fulfilling our contract with you as your agent

-4.2.2. if we represent you: to administer publishing contracts we have made on your behalf, including processing and payment of advances and royalties, we may share some of your personal information with our accountants Pure Professionals Ltd who manage our accounting software Xero and the digital contract execution service DocuSign (where used) (on the basis of performing our contract with you)
+4.2.2. if we represent you: to administer publishing contracts we have made on your behalf, including processing and payment of advances and royalties, we may share some of your personal information with our book-keeping support Isobel Williams, our accountants Pure Professionals Ltd who manage our accounting software Xero, and the digital contract execution service DocuSign (where used) (on the basis of performing our contract with you)

-4.2.3. if we represent you: to present you on an Author Page and elsewhere on our website, including social media links specific to you, for the purpose of providing information about you to the publishing and associated industries; website is hosted by Sealsrock Technology Ltd and website IT support is provided by Daniel Stevenson and Orphans Ltd
+4.2.3. if we represent you: to present you on an Author Page and elsewhere on our website, including social media links specific to you, for the purpose of providing information about you to the publishing and associated industries; website is managed, supported and hosted by Sealsrock Net Technology

 4.2.4. to interact with users on social media platforms including Twitter, for example responding to comments and messages, posting, “retweeting” and “liking” posts (on the basis of our legitimate interest in promoting our brand and communicating with interested individuals)